tk-neuron/Paperpile2Notion/README.md

 # Paperpile2NotionDB - Use Paperpile + Notion As a Reference Manager

 ## About
-When Paperpile stores your PDFs in Google Drive, automatically sync them with Notion Database with reference's metadata.
+When Paperpile stores your PDFs in Google Drive, automatically sync Notion Database with reference's metadata.

+How it would look:
 <img width="900" alt="Notion Page" src="https://user-images.githubusercontent.com/38024515/213464956-c4df0b2b-3a4b-4c57-b0bf-678d043b5c41.png">

 ## Tools